pepicrft/hif/README.md

 ## 💡 The model

-hif has one concept: **patches**.
+hif has one concept: **sessions**.

-A patch is a unit of work that captures:
+A session is a unit of work that captures:
-- 🎯 **Intent** - what you're trying to do
+- 🎯 **Goal** - what you're trying to accomplish
+- 💬 **Conversation** - discussion between agents and humans
 - 🧠 **Decisions** - why things were done a certain way
-- 💬 **Conversation** - discussion between agents and humans
 - 📝 **Changes** - the actual file modifications

 No commits.
 No branches.
 No PRs.
-Just patches.
+Just sessions.

 ```
-Patch: "Add authentication"
+Session: "Add authentication"
-├── Intent: Add login/logout to the API
+├── Goal: Add login/logout to the API
-├── Decisions
-│   ├── "Using JWT because human specified"
-│   └── "Put auth middleware in /middleware - existing pattern"
 ├── Conversation
 │   ├── Human: "We need login with email"
 │   ├── Agent: "Should I use JWT or sessions?"
 │   └── Human: "JWT"
+├── Decisions
+│   ├── "Using JWT because human specified"
+│   └── "Put auth middleware in /middleware - existing pattern"
 └── Changes: [file operations...]
 ```

+When you're done, you `land` the session - its changes become part of main.

 ## 📦 Installation